Deadly “Bad Rabbit” Ransomware Attack: 5 Things You Need to Know

 Who is behind it?

 At this time it’s not perfectly clear.
 But, going by the patterns of the previous Petya ransomware attack, it seems the same group could have carried out this attack.
-And, since the cyber attack primarily hit Russia and eastern Europe, there is a growing suspicion the perpetrators could be from the same region.
+And, since the cyber attack primarily hit Russia and Eastern Europe, there is a growing suspicion the perpetrators could be from the same region.

 How can you protect yourself?

 This ransomware has once again followed the pattern of targeting Windows systems.
-Researchers argue that those who fall prey to the malicious ransomware need not pay the ransom since it will encourage more such attacks.
+Researchers argue that those who fall prey to malicious ransomware need not pay the ransom since it will encourage more such attacks.

 But, according to Kaspersky Labs, users and organisations in general need to be proactive.
 Kaspersky says users can block such malicious attacks by blocking the execution of the file c: \ windows \ infpub.dat, C: \ Windows \ cscc.dat.’ and simply prevent the infection of their systems.